 How do you know if your hair needs protein?

-Protein overload is a problem that can take weeks to resolve, so it’s important to know if your hair needs protein at all.
-In general, if you are happy with your hair, then in my opinion, keep doing what you’re doing.
-Wait until you’re unhappy with your hair or have some of the symptoms below before doing a protein treatment.
+Protein overload is a problem that can take weeks to resolve, so it's important to know if your hair needs protein at all.
+In general, if you are happy with your hair, then in my opinion, keep doing what you're doing.
+Wait until you’re unhappy with your hair or have some of the symptoms below before doing this DIY protein treatment for natural hair.

 - Breaks easily – if your hair is breaking easily, that's a sign that the hair fiber is weak and needs to be strengthened